nickdrummond/star-wars-ontology/docs/readme.md

 ## Content

-The Star Wars Ontology describes things and events in the Universe and the properties that join them together.
+The Star Wars Ontology describes events along with the people, places and things in the Universe and the properties that join them together.

 ### Characters, Places, Species, Objects
 [Sentient](https://www.star-wars-ontology.co.uk/classes/-2022683789/)